| History Walter Dandy was the first to

 This exposes small arteries of the choroidal group supplying the posterior

 surface of the tumor.
 Laterally, the large veins of Rosenthal are also exposed.
+At this point the microscope

 trajectory is modified horizontally or angled slightly downward to avoid opening